SudeshGowda/Collaborative-filtering-via-gaussian-mixtures/README.md

 # Collaborative-filtering-via-gaussian-mixtures
 Netflix recommendations system implementation

-Small part of data of netflix data is used.
+Small part of netflix data is used.
 EM algorithm is used